Golden Visa Insider

 • +Visa-free travel to 140–150 countries

-• +Grenada gives access to US E-2 investor visa
+• +Grenada gives access to the US E-2 investor visa

 • +Fast: passport often in 4–6 months